TechNejad/TEST-mars-expedition-planning_agentic-llm-simulation/README.md

 # Mars Expedition Planning Simulation

-This is my project for the Multi-Agent Dialogue Systems course.
-I'm creating a simulation where two AI agents with different personalities plan a Mars expedition together.
+This is an ongoing project (at the moment in its most basic format) aimed at creating a simulation where two AI agents with different roles plan a Mars expedition together.

 ## Project Overview